willprice/willprice.github.io/notes/dfrduino/index.md

 Also see [Debugging (fixing problems)](debugging.html)

+If you were smitten with the robot and want to build one yourself then you can find a list of components [here](parts.html)
 ## Helpful links
 Throughout the workshop you may find you have gaps in your knowledge.
 You should be able to find out everything you need to know at these links: